pedro-mendonca/GP-Convert-PT-AO90/README.md

 ### Unreleased

-* Add filter 'gp_convert_pt_ao90_edit' to allow disable editing and make the Variant read-only.
+* New read-only mode: Use the new filter `gp_convert_pt_ao90_edit` to optionally disable editing, approval and importing translations in the `pt-ao90` variant.
 * Tested up to WP 6.4.

 ### 1.2.5